Perkedel/Lah-Mboh/README.md

 see [`CONTRIBUTING.md `](/CONTRIBUTING.md) for more informations.

+## Features

+- Does not replace assets (Nor Episodes, Nor Maps, nor anything).
+Compatible with other Doom mods!
+Infact, designed to test Mods
+- Benefits GZDoom features
+- Wide variety of tests
+- Other levels you can try

 ## What's with the name?

 This entire project was supposedly named `I don't know man` something: `idkman`.
 But of course, you just saw it touches id software